Apurba-Khanra1999/studio/README.md

 *   **Intuitive Task Management**: A drag-and-drop Kanban board with columns for "To Do", "In Progress", and "Done".
 *   **Rich Task Details**: Tasks include titles, descriptions, priorities, due dates, subtasks, and cover images.
-*   **Bring Your Own API Key**: Users provide their own Gemini API key, which is stored securely in their browser's local storage.
 *   **AI-Powered Workflows**:
     *   **Smart Create**: Generate a complete task (description, priority, subtasks, image) from just a title.
     *   **Natural Language Processing**: Create tasks using plain English like *"Fix login bug, due tomorrow"*.